 Introduction

 ESports is a rapidly growing industry, currently evaluated at $4.3 billion dollars in 2024, with a 7% growth rate over the next 4 years and expected value of $5.8 billion dollars by 2028 [1].
 In the realm of competitive gaming, Dota 2 is one of the most lucrative titles a professional eSports player can compete in.
 Viewership for Dota 2’s global tournament, The International, garnered nearly 1.5 million viewers in 2023 [2].
 The International holds 7 of the top 10 highest prize pools in eSports history with the highest record of $40 million dollars and Dota 2 as a game holds 8 of the top 10 spots [3].
 The game holds roughly a 200,000 player count at any point in the day with peaks of up to 600,000 [4].
 The game is in a 5v5 team format in a top-down perspective, such as real-time strategy games StarCraft or Command & Conquer, with players selecting from a pool of 100+ heroes with unique abilities with the goal of destroying the enemy team’s “Ancient”, taking players 35 to 45 minutes to complete the game.
 The “Ancient” is the furthest building from the enemy team’s spawn location and serves as an equivalent to a King in chess.
 The players compete for two primary resources; gold and experience.
 These resources can be gained by being near or killing enemy players or units.
 Players are placed on a square map with three distinct areas called “lanes.”
 There are two lanes that trace the outside of the square and one lane that spans the bottom-left to top right corner diagonal of the square.
 Non-controllable units called “creeps” run down the three lanes where they clash against enemy creeps.
 Players compete for killing more creeps than their enemies to gain gold and experience until they are strong enough to destroy the enemy’s Ancient.
+Due to the limited areas a player can earn gold, teams give priority to specific players and are typically denoted by position.
+With 5 players, the positions range from 1 to 5, with 1 being the most dependent on gold and 5 being the least.
+This will show to be an important factor in modeling.
 There are several defensive buildings called towers that are placed in each lane that serve as deterrents to keep enemies from destroying a team’s Ancient.
 Teams contend with each other using the unique abilities of their hero, typically with millions of dollars on the line.

 As a heavily viewed eSport, statistics, predictions, and match favorability are presented during live feeds of professional matches with an entire production crew serving live overlays and stat blurbs during gameplay.
 One feature that was embraced and developed by the game’s developer, Valve, is a live feed of win favorability, in the form of percentages, throughout the game.
 Yu et al. (2018) [5] found the feature to be 68% accurate at the half-way point in games.
 This favorability can drastically change throughout the course of the game swinging from 80% favorability to as low as 30% at times.
 While a formal explanation of Valve’s methodology for predicting a win during a live game has not been made public, there have been several forays into predicting wins.